confluentinc/cli/README.md

 #### Install a Specific Version

-See the releases page for a complete list: https://github.com/confluentinc/cli/releases
+See the releases page for a complete list of versions available for download: https://github.com/confluentinc/cli/releases

 ### Building from Source